 - Place the salmon fillets, soy sauce, and mirin in a large, resealable plastic bag.
 Seal the bag, gently turning several times to coat the fish with marinade, and refrigerate for 30 minutes.

-- Preheat the oven to 425 degrees F and lightly grease a baking sheet with cooking spray or olive oil.
+- Place an oven rack on the center shelf.
+Preheat the oven to 425 degrees F, and lightly grease a baking sheet with cooking spray or olive oil.
 Remove the fish from the marinade, patting dry with paper towels.
 Reserve 3/4 cup of the marinade, discarding the remainder.

-While the salmon is baking, prepare the sauce.
-Place the cornstarch in a small saucepan and whisk in 2 tablespoons of the marinade to create a slurry.
+- While the salmon is baking, prepare the sauce.
+Place the cornstarch in a small saucepan and whisk in 2 tablespoons of the reserved marinade to create a slurry.
 Whisk in the remaining marinade, garlic, ginger and both sugars.
 Turn the heat to medium and continue whisking frequently until the sauce thickens, approximately 5 minutes.
 Remove from the heat and whisk in the sesame oil.

 - Serve the salmon over rice (or with grains/vegetables of your choice) and top with the teriyaki sauce.
 Garnish with sliced scallions.